lambdamikel/BluePillCPC/README.md

 |   8    | 0 = Enable card - make sure 7 = 1 |
 ----------------------------------------------

+## Software

+Read the following description for an explanation of the demo programs.

 ## First Steps with the Ultimate MIDI Sound Card

 A recent customer asked me for this, so here we go.